-3.3.1 Center of Mass - Alex Schell: To begin our calculations, we did a simple Center of Mass calculations.
-The main position was in the end stage of the gait where the foot is just pushing off the ground and beginning the swing stage.
-The calculations were based off the measurements of a teammate's foot, with the assumption that the ankle and foot makeup about 6.5% of the weight of the human body.
+3.3.1 Center of Mass - Alex Schell: To begin our calculations, we did a simple Center of Mass calculation.
+The main position was in the end stage of the gait, where the foot is just pushing off the ground and beginning the swing stage.
+The calculations were based on the measurements of a teammate's foot, with the assumption that the ankle and foot make up about 6.5% of the weight of the human body.
 Figure 2 demonstrates the diagram of the foot on a grid system, marking the center of mass with a red dot at point (-3.95, 8.91).
-This calculation of center of mass can be used to determine where to place the payloads, aid in stability, and predict motion, such as angular velocity, Potential Energy, and Kinetic Energy.
+This calculation of the center of mass can be used to determine where to place the payloads, aid in stability, and predict motion, such as angular velocity, Potential Energy, and Kinetic Energy.

-Figure 2: Center of Mass
+Figure 2 Center of Mass

-3.3.2 Mathematical Modeling of the Foot - Nick Watkins: The next calculation was to model the forces of the foot at the location where force is the greatest.
-We assumed the weight of 200lbs (90kg) and a shoe size of 10.5.
+3.3.2 Mathematical Modeling of the Foot - Nick Watkins: The next calculation was to model the forces of the foot at the location where the force is the greatest.
+We assumed a weight of 200 lbs (90kg) and a shoe size of 10.5.
 Figure 3 demonstrates the free body diagram of the forces below the ankle.
 We were able to calculate ground force, 1068N, force at the ball of the foot, 958N, and the work, -45.12J.
 Figure 4 demonstrates the method with which we found the above values.
 The calculations for work were then used for the next set of calculations, 3.3.2.

-Figure 3: Free Body Diagram
+Figure 3 Free Body Diagram

-Equation 1: Mathematical Modeling Calculations
+Equation 1 Mathematical Modeling Calculations

-3.3.3 Torque Output by Motor onto motor mount - Ryan Oppel: For this Analysis of the motor mount, what we are looking to find is the stresses applied from the motor to the mount and all other components.
-We are working with an ECX FLAT Maxon motor so to start with this analysis we must define the amount of force that this motor will have on the mount.
-Our mount for the motor consists of two parts that will be screwed on to the motor, a carbon fiber tube, and each other.
-These two parts that create the mount of the motor will also hold a cover for the motor which will also be screwed into each other.
-Another variable which is important to know when doing a stress analysis is the type of material used for the mounts and other components attached to the motor and or mounts.
-For these mounts, our client, Dr. Lerner picked out the material that we will use.
-The material for these mounts is 7075 - O (ss) Aluminum alloy.
-This is the type of material which he has used in the past for his exo-skeleton projects, and it has shown that this material is the perfect balance between strong, lightweight, and thermally conductive which will help us with thermal management of the motor later down the line.
-The last criteria to understand to perform a stress analysis will be the physical dimensions itself.
-Because our parts are dimensionally complex, I will be using SolidWorks software to visually show the stresses on the material.
-I believe it is important to bring up this variable because in the design phase of the project the team made sure that we design parts to have as little of a weak point as possible, we did this by filleting holes and edges and creating connecting parts where we can ensure structural integrity.
-While we are doing some of these calculations through SolidWorks, we still are doing a considerable number of calculations by hand.
-In this analysis we will be ultimately finding the factor of safety of our motor mount (FoS).
-In this we must calculate many things starting with the force the motor will displace onto the mount.
-Since the motor has an attached gearbox, we will be finding the torque in which that gearbox will apply. then we must find the mounting points on the mount and find the forces that will be applied to each of them.
-After that we will find the weakest point in the mount and do a force analysis there where we will then be able to calculate our factor of safety with our known material.
+the material.
+I believe it is important to bring up this variable because in the design phase of the project, the team made sure that we design parts to have as little of few weak points as possible.
+We did this by filling holes and edges and creating connecting parts where we can ensure structural integrity.
+While we are doing some of these calculations through SolidWorks, we are still doing a considerable number of calculations by hand.
+In this analysis, we will ultimately find the factor of safety of our motor mount (FoS).
+In this, we must calculate many things, starting with the force the motor will displace onto the mount.
+Since the motor has an attached gearbox, we will be finding the torque that the gearbox will apply.
+Then we must find the mounting points on the mount and find the forces that will be applied to each of them.
+After that, we will find the weakest point in the mount and do a force analysis there, where we will then be able to calculate our factor of safety with our known material.

-To start out with our calculations, I must first find the amount of torque that the motor will apply to the motor mount.
-I found this information on the manufacturer's website. for the ECX FLAT Maxon motor we find that the nominal torque that this motor will provide at maximum power will be 103 mNm. with this information I will then calculate how much torque will be applied to the motor mount by using a simply gear-ratio equation with our gearbox which is a 1:35 gear ratio.
+To start with our calculations, I must first find the amount of torque that the motor will apply to the motor mount.
+I found this information on the manufacturer's website.
+For the ECX FLAT Maxon motor, we find that the nominal torque that this motor will provide at maximum power will be 103 mNm.
+With this information, I will then calculate how much torque will be applied to the motor mount by using a simple gear-ratio equation with our gearbox, which is a 1:35 gear ratio.

-Output Torque = Input Torque × Gear Ratio Output Torque = $103 \text{ mNm} \times 35 = 3605 \text{ mNm}$
+$Output \ Torque = Input \ Torque \times Gear \ Ratio$

+$Output \ Torque = 103 \ mNm \times 35 = 3605 \ mNm$